 Nick Smith has been playing music almost his whole life.
 The exact age that he began playing the piano is unknown, but it was before he was two.
 His mother thought his oldest brother had been playing the piano, but he told her that Nick had been playing.
-She did not believe until Nick climbed back up on the piano bench and began to play “The Work Song,” by Cannonball Adderley.
+She was skeptical until Nick climbed back up onto the piano bench and began to play “The Work Song,” by Cannonball Adderley.

 Play Hard or Don’t Play At All

 People say I’m hard.
 Hard to work with, hard to get along with.
 I simply believe that you have to give your best ALWAYS.
 When I play music, it’s serious business.
 I give my ALL.
 I expect others to do the same.
 I don’t have a problem letting others know when they have not lived up to THEIR hype.
 I expect others to let me know when I’m not living up to MY hype.
 I’ll work hard with ANYONE that is willing to work hard with me.

 I love to have a good time.
 I live to laugh.
 Tell a joke, I’ll probably fall off my chair laughing.
 When I get up off the floor, I’ll tell you a joke.
 My request--give me respect and let me know when you can’t keep your promises.
 I will return the respect and do my utmost to keep my promises.